convox/docs/docs/deployment/builds.md

 The newly created release will not be promoted (made active) until you run `convox releases promote <release ID>`.

-If you'd like to build your app and promote the release in a single step, you can run `convox deploy` rather than `convox build`.
+If you'd like to build your App and promote the release in a single step, you can run `convox deploy` rather than `convox build`.

 ## Inspecting Builds